 Davis added that the quality of the practice’s laboratory is also a significant factor when deciding whether to pursue an acquisition.
 “Fertility is very much a lab-based model.
 Having a solid lab director, lab protocols, the latest equipment… that’s all important and a core piece of due diligence.”

-What does the future hold for the fertility sector?
+What does the future hold for the fertility valuations?

 Valuations for future M&A deals in the fertility space are expected to drop below their 2022 peaks.
 Davis noted this has the potential to slow consolidation activity because sellers may be less receptive to revised valuations.